2023 Most Popular Mechanics & Repairers Associate Degree Trade Schools

 The average amount in student loans that mechanical repair majors at Henry Ford College take out while working on their Associate Degree is $15,952.

 Utah Valley University landed the #6 spot in the 2023 rankings for the most popular associate degree mechanics & repairers programs.
-Located in the city of Orem, UVU is a public college with a very large student population.
+Located in the small city of Orem, UVU is a public school with a fairly large student population.

 Of the 9 students majoring in mechanical repair at UVU, 78% are male and 22% are female.

-Tidewater Community College came in at #6 in this year’s edition of the Most Popular Mechanics & Repairers Associate Degree Trade Schools ranking.
-Tidewater Community College is a fairly large public school located in the midsize city of Norfolk.
+Tidewater Community College landed the #6 spot in the 2023 rankings for the most popular associate degree mechanics & repairers programs.
+Tidewater Community College is a large public school located in the medium-sized city of Norfolk.

 About 50% of the students majoring in mechanical repair at the school are women while 50% are male.

 Weber State University came in at #8 in this year’s edition of the Most Popular Mechanics & Repairers Associate Degree Trade Schools ranking.
-Located in the small city of Ogden, WSU is a public school with a very large student population.
+Located in the small city of Ogden, WSU is a public college with a fairly large student population.

 About 43% of the students majoring in mechanical repair at the school are women while 57% are male.